KNN-MMD: Cross Domain Wireless Sensing via Local Distribution Alignment: Biography

 \begin{IEEEbiography}[{ }]{Tingwei Chen} is currently a visiting student at the Shenzhen Research Institute of Big Data.
 He received his M.Sc. degree in communication engineering from The Chinese University of Hong Kong, Shenzhen, in 2023 and his B.S. degree in electronic information science and technology from Sun Yat-sen University in 2021.
 His research interests include multimodal machine learning and wireless sensing. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Xiaoyang Li} (Member, IEEE) is currently an Assistant Professor with Southern University of Science and Technology.
+He received the Ph.D. degree from The University of Hong Kong.
+His research interests include integrated sensing-communication-computation and edge learning.
+He is a recipient of Young Elite Scientists Sponsorship Program by CAST, Forbes China 30 under 30, Young Elite of G20, Overseas Youth Talent in Guangdong, Overseas High-caliber Personnel in Shenzhen, Outstanding Research Fellow in Shenzhen, the Best Paper Award of IEEE 4th International Symposium on Joint Communications and Sensing, the Exemplary Reviewers of IEEE Wireless Communications Letters and Journal of Information and Intelligence (JII).
+He has served as the Editor of JII, and the Workshop Chairs of IEEE ICASSP/WCNC/PIMRC/MIIS/MediCom. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Hang Li} received the B.E. and M.S. degrees from Beihang University, Beijing, China, in 2008 and 2011, respectively, and the Ph.D. degree from Texas A\&M University, College Station, TX, USA, in 2016.
-He was a postdoctoral research associate with Texas A\&M and University of California-Davis (Sept.
+He was a postdoctoral research associate with both Texas A\&M University and University of California-Davis (Sept.
 2016-Mar.
 2018).
-After being a visiting research scholar (Apr.
-2018 – June 2019) at Shenzhen Research Institute of Big Data, Shenzhen, China, he has been a research scientist since June 2019.
+He was a visiting research scholar (Apr.
+2018 – June 2019) and a research scientist (June 2019 – May 2025) at Shenzhen Research Institute of Big Data, Shenzhen, China.
 His current research interests include wireless networks, Internet of things, stochastic optimization, and applications of machine learning.
 He is recognized as Overseas High-Caliber Personnel (Level C) at Shenzhen in 2020. \end{IEEEbiography}